Women in government: Grassroots empowerment movements

 Women's informal collectives are crucial to improving the standard of living for women worldwide.
-Collectives can address such issues as nutrition, education, shelter, food distribution, and generally improved standard of living.
-Empowering such collectives can increase their reach to the women most in need of support and empowerment.
-Though women's movements have a very successful outcome with the emphasis on gaining equality towards women, other movements are taking different approaches to the issue.
-Women in certain countries, instead of approaching the demands as representation of women as "a particular interest group", have approached the issue on the basis of the "universality of sex differences and the relation to the nation".
-Htun and Weldon also bring up the point of democracy and its effects on the level of equality it brings.
-In their article, they explain that a democratic country is more likely to listen to "autonomous organizing" within the government.
-Women's movements would benefit from this the most or has had great influence and impact because of democracy, though it can become a very complex system.
-When it comes to local government issues, political standings for women are not necessarily looked upon as a major issue.
-"Even civil society organizations left women's issues off the agenda.
+Collectives can address such issues as nutrition, education, shelter, food distribution, and help generally improve standard of living.
+Empowering such collectives can increase their reach to the women most in need of support.
+Though women's movements have had great success in this area, other groups are taking different approaches to the issue.
+For example, Htun and Weldon explain that a democratic country is more likely to listen to "autonomous organizing" within the government.

+When it comes to local government issues, women's political standing may not be a paramount issue.
+Amanda Gouws notes "Even civil society organizations left women's issues off the agenda.
 At this level, traditional leaders also have a vested interest that generally opposes women's interests".
-Theorists believe that having a setback in government policies would be seen as catastrophic to the overall progress of women in government.
-Amanda Gouws says that "The instability of democratic or nominally democratic regimes makes women's political gains very vulnerable because these gains can be easily rolled back when regimes change.
-The failure to make the private sphere part of political contestation diminishes the power of formal democratic rights and limits solutions to gender inequality".
+She argues that "direct action should shift to the transnational level, where feminist solidarity on that level can lead to changes on a local level."